beckypdata/DataCleaningProject/CodeBook.md

 ####***Variable base names***

-The following base names were leveraged for naming of all subsequent estimated variables in the study.
+The following base names were leveraged for naming of all subsequent estimated variables in the original study.
 Units for all study estimated variables share the units of the original derived measurements.
 These units are noted next to the base name below.

 All measurements were normalized and bounded with [-1,1]